Recycling

 Scrap Tires

 When you buy new tires, dispose of your old tires through your tire retailer at the time of purchase.
-There is a small fee charged for tire disposal, which is a tax used for transporting and disposing of tires through state licensed facilities.
-See details at http://www.cuyahogarecycles.org/tires
+A small fee is charged for tire disposal, and a tax is charged for transporting and disposing of tires through state-licensed facilities.
+See details at http://www.cuyahogarecycles.org/tires.

 Computers

-Residents can drop off computers and related equipment year-round at Service Department.
-See details about computer recycling at http://www.cuyahogarecycles.org/computers_and_electronics
+Residents can drop off computers and related equipment year-round at the Service Department.
+See details about computer recycling at http://www.cuyahogarecycles.org/computers_and_electronics.

 Televisions are not accepted.
-While there is no ban in Ohio on placing televisions and electronics in the regular trash, there are retailers and local companies that offer recycling services for these items.
+While Ohio has no ban on placing televisions and electronics in regular trash, retailers and local companies offer recycling services for these items.
 There may be a fee.
 See http://www.cuyahogarecycles.org/Televisions

 Items pictured need proper disposal